 This study can be assigned to the “flowers” category as well as to “birds.”
 American Crested Iris with Bob White Chick appeared in 1972 as an edition of 500 which was reduced to 400 sometime before 1979; it had not yet been completed by that year although it may have been shortly thereafter.
 The issue price was $975 and the dimensions are 7.5” high x 10.5” wide.
 This piece was also designed by Lynn Klockner Brown.

 Apple Blossoms was an edition of 400 in 1977, at $350.
-Completion date and final issue size (if ultimately different) are not known.
+It was completed in Spring 1981 at a hefty price increase of $510.
 This piece is 4” high and 8” long, and was a Lynn Klockner Brown design.

 Cybis again played the ‘colorways game’ with Clematis (Mauve) which is an open edition introduced in the spring of 1977 and retired in the spring of 1978.
 It is 6” high and sold for $235.